 But a dash cam is more than just a camera.
 Its performance and reliability depend on several internal components working together in harmony.
 From the lens that captures the image to the processor that encodes it, each part contributes to the final video quality, system responsiveness, and smart functionality.

-In this guide, we’ll walk you through the essential components of a dash cam, explain their importance, and reference real product examples so you can make an informed decision when shopping for your next device.
+In this guide, we will walk you through the essential components of a dash cam, explain their importance, and reference real product examples so you can make an informed decision when shopping for your next device.

 1. Lens – The Eye of the Dash Cam